agaro1121/PathOfExileApiClient/README.md

 - Ladder
 - League Rules

-This client knows how to talk to those APIs
+This client knows how to talk to those APIs.
 Just simply provide an actor system and Materializer